ModelValidationProgram/MVP-NonClinalAF/notebook/20210901_KEL_moreToDo.md

 Error in mod_temp@U[, 2] : subscript out of bounds`

   - [ ] change "neutral-linked" to "non-causal"
+  - [ ] export RDA pc loadings for individuals.
+I bet this is interesting for the m-variable case.
   - [ ] set salinity bubbles to be dark grey, decrease size of graphic output
   - [ ] RDA - add TPR for causal temp and causal sal
   - [ ] should I include the low MAF causal loci in the analysis? what about the highly polygenic case?